tournepivoine/shinpokered-fr/README.md

 - MoriyaFaith's pokejp project for green version assets and code referencing
 - Rangi for the tool Polished Map and the jp-style town map from Red/Blue Star
 - Exp bar coded by Danny-E 33
-- The Pokemon Prism team for the improved RNG on previous versions
+- The Pokemon Prism team for the improved RNG used in this project's previous versions
 - Patrik Rak for the new xor-shift RNG code
 - Move deleter/relearner coded by TheFakeMateo for Pokemon Red++
 - Code contributions and bugfixing by wisp92